This article was written by GPW Featured Expert Chris Costa.

 It may be a little difficult to see, but developing a systematic approach to the off-season ensures that each stage produces cumulative results.
 Sometimes admitting your flaws can be tough, especially to your Strength Coach.
 Fortunately, it’s our job, as Strength Coaches, to see the problems and correct them before you do.
 The goal is to lead the body into the next stage without hesitation, giving you the best chance to develop efficient patterns that lay the ground work for an improvement over last season.

 This article was written by strength coach and GPW Featured Expert Christopher Costa.
 Chris’s life has revolved around hockey, as a coach, player and official for 22 years.
-He is owner of Assist Performance, based in Philadephia, where he builds protocols to address all key aspects that produce elite talent, as well as nutrition.
+He is owner of Assist Performance, based in Philadelphia, where he builds protocols to address all key aspects that produce elite talent, as well as nutrition.
 In 2013, he worked with the Philadelphia Flyers organization.
-Meanwhile, he’s pursu-ing his Masters in Strength and Conditioning at Edith Cowen University.
-Chris can be reached via email@example.com and Assist Performance.
+Meanwhile, he’s pursuing his Masters in Strength and Conditioning at Edith Cowen University.

 When you are ready athletically and academically CLICK HERE to connect with 42,000 college coaches.